herdiantrisufriyana/hist_rate/README.md

 may take from 3 to 19 hours to be completed.

 We also provide a small dataset to demo the package we made for this protocol.
 Please follow through the vignette.
-This shows simple examples to demo the package.
+This shows a simple example to demo the package.